12 Scientific Benefits of Wheatgrass

 One of the main benefits of wheatgrass is that it helps support skin healing.
 It does this both internally and externally.
 This means that it is helpful for the internal surfaces of our body, like in our guts, but also the ones on the outside.
 It can help heal ulcers inside and out, including intestinal or diabetic ulcers.

 Again, wheatgrass is a great skin healer.
 While we usually think about drinking wheatgrass juice, it can actually also be used topically on wounds like burns.
 Burns from radiation or from the actual fire.
 Try mixing the powder with a little bit of water to form a paste and applying it to a burn.
 It will support the healing process and promote the growth of new, healthy tissue.

 If you use a steroid cream for a long time and then stop using it, your body can have a dramatic withdrawal response.
 You can get side effects like red, inflamed, and rough skin.
 Wheatgrass - taken orally or used topically - can help with that.

-4. Insulin resistance.
+4. Fat Storing Hormone resistance.

 Wheatgrass can help support the joints and may be a useful anti-arthritic supplement.
 There have been studies suggesting it may benefit people with rheumatoid arthritis, for example.